Ogochi/XYZ-Interpreter/README.md

 - If and While
 - Arithmetics with + - * / ( ) and comparisions
 - Functions with recursion and params by value/reference of every possible type
-- Printing to stdout
+- Printing to stdout (print and println)
 - Overriding of identifiers with static binding
 - Handling runtime exceptions
 - Nesting of function definitions and returning every possible type
-- "Lists"
-- Generators
+- Extended Generators: Nesting of generators, Generators return every possible type, for loop over all generator values, parametrisation of generators like functions, .next() and .nextOrDefault() methods
 - Static typing

 **Expected points count:** 30 / 30